-- 2. Make any necessary recommendations regarding emergency operations, planning, procedures, and/or protocols. - 3.
-Conduct training sessions as necessary. - 4.
-Meet with, oversee, and help guide the Building-level Emergency Response Teams at each school as necessary. - 5.
+- 3. Conduct training sessions as necessary. - 4.
+Meet with, oversee, and help guide the Building-level Emergency Response Planning Teams at each school as necessary. - 5.
 Meet as needed with the District's Emergency Management Consultant to review protocols and procedures as well as receive training and instruction. - 6.
 Meet with local government and emergency service organization officials to develop procedures for obtaining guidance and for emergency situations that exceed the expertise and/or resources of the District.
 These procedures may then be incorporated into the District's Emergency Management Plan. - 7.
 Conduct all other business as deemed necessary.